Alexandria reckless driving Defense Lawyers

 Our lawyers regularly defend reckless driving charges in all Northern Virginia jurisdictions as well as reckless charges that occur on the George Washington Parkway in the United States District Court for the Eastern District of Virginia.

 In Virginia, reckless driving is a Class 1 misdemeanor.
 Va.
 Code §46.2-868(A).
-In the United States District Court for the Eastern District of Virginia, reckless driving charges that occur on the George Washington Parkway are petty offense—more information on federal petty offenses can be found here.
+In the United States District Court for the Eastern District of Virginia, reckless driving charges that occur on the George Washington Parkway are federal petty offenses

 In addition to a potential jail sentence and fine, in Virginia state courts, reckless driving may also be punished by a license suspension of up to six months.
 See Va.
-Code §§46.2-392-393.
+Code §46.2-392 and §46.2-393.

 The basic reckless driving statute states:

 Reckless driving has been defined as “a disregard by the driver of a motor vehicle for the consequences of his act and an indifference to the safety of life, limb or property.”
 Powers v.
 Commonwealth, 211 Va.
 386, ___, 177 S.E.2d 628, 630 (1970).
-Upon a person being charged with reckless driving, a court, where the culpability of the driver is “slight,” the court may find a defendant guilty of the traffic infraction of improper driving and impose a fine of not more than $500.
-Va.
+Upon a person being charged with reckless driving, where the culpability of the driver is “slight”, the court may find a defendant guilty of the traffic infraction of improper driving and impose a fine of not more than $500.
+See: Va.
 Code §46.2-869.
+Furthermore, a prosecutor can agree to reduce a reckless driving charge to improper driving as part of plea negotiations.

 Reckless Driving By Speed